[ View All Other Bicycle Safety Topics ]

 Find bicycle safety equipment Online

-Who needs a bicycle safety checklist? biking may seem like a harmless exercise and it really is safer than driving a car or certainly a truck.
+Who needs a bicycle safety checklist?
+Biking may seem harmless, and it is safer than driving a car or, certainly, a truck.
 Still, it's always better to be safe than sorry.
 It's the first principle of biking - be safe.
 Before hopping on my bike, I always make it a point to follow my bicycle inspection checklist and to take my emergency gear.
-It's really important, especially when going on bicycling tours.
+It's essential, especially when going on bicycling tours.

 A Short Bicycle Safety Checklist

-What do I need to include on my bicycle safety checklist prior to each ride?
+What must I include on my bicycle safety checklist before each ride?

-Tip: Go through the checklist both before and after a bike ride.
+Tip: Go through the checklist before and after a bike ride.

-Over the course of a ride, your bike chain might move slightly out of place, your bike reflectors might get dirty or your saddle height might change.
+Throughout a ride, your bike chain might move slightly out of place, your bike reflectors might get dirty, or your saddle height might change.

-You can do yourself a big favor by going through the safety checklist after your ride and making any necessary adjustments immediately– this way, there's less likelihood that your next bicycle trip might be delayed by safety issues.
+You can do yourself a big favor by going through the safety checklist after your ride and making any necessary adjustments immediately– this way, there's less likelihood that safety issues might delay your next bicycle trip.

 - Are the bicycle wheels spinning properly?